 Fund manager Shekhar Sambhshivan has managed the fund since 2006 and leads a highly consistent and experienced team.

-Favourable Market environment: An investment in Indian equities can capitalise on falling yields, stable oil prices and controlled inflation.
+Favourable Market environment: An investment in Indian equities can capitalise on falling yields, structural reforms and controlled inflation.

 Well positioned for a big reset of global dynamics: India benefits from a big global reset with dynamics and potentially maintain India economic stability.